 That’s what is great about the FFA, you can learn!
 You don’t need to start as an expert – you can become an expert.

 Who can enter CDEs?

-Only high school FFA members are eligible to compete at the State FFA Career Development Events.
-However, most of the area contests will allow MS FFA members to compete.
+Any State FFA member in grades eight to twelve is eligible to compete at the State FFA Career Development Events.
 State winning teams advance to the National contests, so some contestants at the National contests are just out of high school.

 How many times can I enter a contest?

 You can enter the same CDE each year you are eligible to compete or you can enter a different CDE.